rectorphp/rector/README.md

         - '*/src/*/Tests/*'
 ```

-You can use a whole ruleset, except one rule:
+You can use a whole set, except 1 rule:

 ```yaml
 # rector.yaml